ncri/has_setting/README.md

 A polymorphic parent-child relation is created between Setting and the parent/owning class.
 Getters/setters are added through meta-programming-magic.
 If the setter is invoked on a unsafed parent then the setting is not saved until the parent is saved, else setting is saved upon creation (i.e. first time the setter is called) / change (subsequent calls).
 The getters/setters can be used in standard AR validations, Rails mass assignments/form helpers and so on.

+# Locale Awareness

+has_setting has basic locale awareness.
+So when getting a setting, has_setting looks for the setting with the current locale.
+If it doesn't find it, it just grabs the first setting it finds, ignoring the locale.
+When setting a setting, has_setting will look if a setting exists with the current locale and if not create a new settings record for the current locale.

 # Gotchas